Ceramic Additive Manufacturing Consultancy

 - Reusing powders or feedstock will slowly change the microstructure and chemistry.
 It is important to understand the limitations of how many times can they be reused without compromising performance.

 Lucideon has over 70 years of experience in ceramic processing and optimization throughout all stages of a technology's maturity.
-Don't assume this new technology will not have the same age-old challenges and some new ones too.
 Talk to us about how we can utilize our expertise and capabilities to support your additive manufactured materials, components, designs and processes.